So you’re looking for the best lats workout?

 For instance, concerning the lat pulldown and pull-up, Anderson states,

 “Collectively, a medium grip may have some minor advantages over small and wide grips; however, athletes and others engaged in resistance training can generally expect similar muscle activation which in turn should result in similar hypertrophy gains with a grip width that is 1–2 times the biacromial distance.”

 To clarify, the biacromial distance is the width across the shoulders.

-A supinated grip (palms up) will involve more biceps brachii and a pronated grip (palms down) will involve more of the lats and other back movers.
+A supinated grip (palms up) will involve more biceps brachii.
+A pronated grip (palms down) will involve more of the lats and other back movers.

-In my experience, the lats respond better to a weight that fails between six and eight reps.
+In my experience, the lats respond better to a weight that you fail between six and eight reps.
 That is you reach exhaustion at 6-8 reps and cannot go further.

-Again, I’ve seen the biggest gains using heavier weight for lat based movements.
+Again, I’ve seen the biggest gains using a heavier weight for lats exercises.

 Tips for improving your pullups

 Not everyone has access to one of those gravitron machines to assist pull-ups.
 Although if you have one in your gym, it’s a great way to gradually build up your abilities.
 Otherwise, find a pullup bar (you can use a smith machine), jump up to the top of a pull-up position, and slowly lower yourself.